 2020 is the Centenary anniversary of seminal movie The Cabinet of Dr. Caligari.
 The film is a fine example of German expressionism, often seen as the first horror movie and the first film regarded as high art.
 It is a popular film that still gets featured at Goth and film festivals to this day and is a must see, particularly for people who enjoyed similar films from the same movement, such as The Golem or Nosferatu.
 Spanish band Toundra have created a new rock score for the movie and plan to tour; providing a live score with showings of the film across Europe this year.

 Toundra are an instrumental progressive rock quartet from Madrid.
 They have been making a name for themselves in their homeland since their self titled debut album was released in 2008.
 Toundra have since released a number of albums and have been gaining a loyal dedicated fan-base spreading throughout Europe.
 This is a brave new step for the band and on the whole it works.
 The score, like the film is in 6 acts and is designed to be played alongside the movie with the original score muted.
+You can check melodyeotvos for all the latest updates.

 This review contains some mild spoilers of the opening acts but will not contain any major spoilers or content from the closing acts.